Valfride/lpsr-lacd/README.md

-# Enhancing Lincense Plate Super-Resolution: A Layout-Aware and Character-Driven Approach
+# Enhancing License Plate Super-Resolution: A Layout-Aware and Character-Driven Approach

 # LR-HR pairs generated from RodoSol-ALPR